wp-plugins/leaguemanager/readme.txt

 == Changelog ==

 = 3.5 =
 * NEW: cut down standings to home teams with surrounding teams.
-Attribute home=X where X is an integer controling the number of surrounding teams
+Attribute home=X where X is an integer controling the number of surrounding teams up and down
 * BUGFIX: teams tied only when they have same points, point difference and goals
 * BUGFIX: championchip mode
+* NEW: css class "ascend" and "descend" for first and last two teams. class "homeTeam" for home team row.
+Table rows (tr)
+* CHANGED: ranking of teams in soccer by points, goal difference and shot goals

 = 3.4.2 =
 * BUGFIX: crosstable popup